mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 ### Organization roles

-Organization role-based permissions are global, which means that each permission level applies to all Grafana resources within an given organization.
+Organization role-based permissions are global, which means that each permission level applies to all Mosaicoo resources within an given organization.
 For example, an editor can see and update _all_ dashboards in an organization, unless those dashboards have been specifically restricted using [dashboard permissions]({{< relref "manage-dashboard-permissions/_index.md" >}}).

 Grafana uses the following roles to control user access: